alexballas/stream2tv/README.md

 ```
 $ stream2tv <a video file>
 ```
-stream2tv will connect to the first upnp device it locates.
+stream2tv will connect to the first available upnp device.